Jonathan-M-Wilson/Whether-Sweater/README.md

   <h3 align="center">Whether-Sweater</h3>

   <p align="center">
-    Wether-Sweater is a backend application designed to satisfy the needs of a front-end team who are developing an application to create a road trip weather planning app.
+    Whether-Sweater is a backend application designed to satisfy the needs of a front-end team who are developing an application to create a road trip weather planning app.
 This application builds out the endpoints based off the wireframes supplied by the front-end.
     <br />
     <a href="https://github.com/Jonathan-M-Wilson/Whether-Sweater"><strong>Explore the docs »</strong></a>
     <br />